paulofelipe/D3plusR/README.md

 # D3plusR

-A package to bring D3plus to R.
+A package to bring D3plus to R
 -------------------------------------------------------------

 ## About D3plus